RENEW

 How much spending money will I need?

-Your need for spending money would be to cover personal hygiene items, clothing purchases, or bills such as car insurance.
-Additionally, you may choose to bring spending money for activities in your free time, extra snacks, or souvenirs on the international/day trips.
+Spending money is needed to cover personal necessities such as hygiene items, clothing purchases, or bills like car insurance.
+Additionally, you may choose to bring spending money for activities in your free time, extra snacks, or souvenirs on the international and day trips.

 What are the program dates?